PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/PgDump` or `/PgDumpData` to specify that exported data should use `COPY` commands instead of `INSERT INTO` statements
 * With SQL Server databases, table data will be exported using pg_dump compatible COPY commands when `/PgDump` is used
-* With PostgreSQL data, table data will be exported using pg_dump
+* With PostgreSQL data, table data will be exported using the pg_dump application
-* With SQL Server data and PostgreSQL data, if `/PgDump` is not proivded, data is exported with `INSERT INTO` statements
+* With SQL Server data and PostgreSQL data, if `/PgDump` is not provided, data is exported with `INSERT INTO` statements

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs